 A Board of Management oversees our Operations across the practice and is supported by committees and local leadership in each of the sectors in which we operate.
-During the last financial year, the Board also established a Risk and Audit Committee to oversee risk and compliance reporting.
+The Board has a Risk and Audit Committee to oversee risk and compliance reporting.

-In undertaking our first Modern Slavery Statement in response to the Australian legislation, we have employed the guidance of KPMG and the Australian Human Rights Commission published in their report ‘Property, Construction and Modern Slavery.
-Practical Responses for Managing Risk to People’ (2020).
+In preparing our Modern Slavery Statement, we have used the guidance of KPMG and the Australian Human Rights Commission as published in their report “Property, Construction and Modern Slavery.
+Practical Responses for Managing Risk to People” (2020).